babonet13/HostYourNode/deploy/4_DeployNodes.md

 Remark
 -
-I your want to build the Image by yourself, you can follow those <a href="https://github.com/babonet13/HostYourNode/tree/master/Docker/bitcoind_pkg-ubuntu">instructions</a> :
+If your want to build the Images by yourself, you can follow those <a href="https://github.com/babonet13/HostYourNode/tree/master/Docker/bitcoind_pkg-ubuntu">instructions</a> :